Jose Bautista turns 43 today.

-Those years, from 2008 to 2017 would have been so much different without Jost.
+From 2008 to 2017, those years would have been so much different without Jost.
 He gave us so many great moments over the years.
 But, of course, the best was the home run and bat flip in Game 5.

-When we traded for him back in August of 2008, the trade didn’t even merit a post on our site.
-It turned out to be the best trade of JP Ricciardi’s time as manager, and it didn’t get its own post.
-He played in 6 games before getting his first hit as a Jay, and people weren’t thrilled with him.
+When we traded for him in August of 2008, the trade didn’t even merit a post on our site.
+It was the best trade of JP Ricciardi’s time as manager, and it didn’t get its own post.
+He played six games before getting his first hit as a Jay, and people weren’t thrilled with him.
 He hit his first home run on September 2nd.

 He hit 288 home runs as a Blue Jay, number 2 on our franchise list, 48 behind Carlos Delgado.
 He’s also 2nd on the list for bWAR among batters, at 37.3, just behind Tony Fernandez (37.5).
 However, he’s also 7th on the team list in OBP (.372), 5th in slugging (.506), 2nd in runs scored (790, trailing Delgado again by 99), 3rd in RBI (766, behind Vernon Wells and Delgado), and 2nd in walks (803, 24 behind Carlos) and 5th in games played (1235).

 Beyond that, he was the face of the Blue Jays for several years.
 And he gave the team a personality.
 We quickly became a team that played with a bit of an edge or swagger.
-A team that other team’s fans didn’t like.
-As Reggie Jackson said, ‘they don’t boo nobodies.
+A group that other team’s fans didn’t like.
+As Reggie Jackson said, ‘They don’t boo nobodies.’

 I like guys who want to win, though I’ll admit, I liked it when Jose showed us his sense of humour.

-And the video of him working with Chris Colabello in the outfield, playing the outfield or working with players on their swing seemed to suggest he was a good teammate.
+And the video of him working with Chris Colabello in the outfield, playing the outfield or working with players on their swing suggests he was a good teammate.

 I can’t imagine what those years would have been like without him.
-Not near as enjoyable, I’m sure.
-The sooner they put him on the Level of Excellence, the better.
+Not nearly as enjoyable, I’m sure.
+The team put his name on the Level of Excellence during the 2023 season.

 I enjoyed getting to see him play in the Olympics.
 It was great to see that batting stance again.